ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

       - `dispatch` (Function)

-        The Redux dispatch function, allowing you to dispatch "custom" actions.
+        The Redux dispatch function, allowing you to dispatch "standard" Redux actions.

       - `getState` (Function)